maxwelld90/modelling/exploratory/cscw-markov/README.md

 :-------------------------:|:-------------------------:
 ![](interface-queries.png) | ![](interface-saved.png)

 Does this have an impact?
 With the data that I have at my disposal, I cannot be sure.
 However, given that there is generally a higher recorded percentage of interactions on the saved documents widget, *does that happen because it is simply larger, or it is more useful?* We cannot tell for sure with the available data.
+We also cannot accurately state how many documents/queries fit in each box (without the need for the scrollbars to become active).
+If a document with a long title is saved, or a long query is issued, the title/query spills onto a new line, pushing items following it down, thus reducing the number of visible items.
+If we are to analyse the interactions with these widgets more carefully, I think we need to be better at how we control they are presented to participants.

 ## Data Source